HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-13-Lung Cancer Diagnosis Clinical Decision Support System.md

 ###### Classification Network
 The classification network is responsible for determining the degree of malignancy of candidate nodules.
-Features of nodules are extracted through the 3D residual network layer, and we came up with final result through the features.
+Features of nodules are extracted through the 3D residual network layer, and we made final result from the extracted features.
 <figure>
   <img src="/images/medipixel/mp_net_classification-net.png" width="70%">
   <figcaption></figcaption>